MetodyPetrov/plant-store/README.md

-7) From MongoDB Compass create a database named "Store" (capitalized), and also create two collections in it (named "accounts" and "offers").
+7) From MongoDB Compass create a database named "Store" (capitalized), and also create three collections in it (named "accounts", "offers" and "account-purchase-history").

-8) Import the contents of these two collections from the files "Store.accounts.json" and "Store.offers.json" which are available in the root folder of this Git repo.
+8) Import the contents of these two collections from the files "Store.accounts.json", "Store.account-purchase-history.json" and "Store.offers.json" which are available in the root folder of this Git repo.